Travel Tips

 There are no Laundromat facilities in the village of Grassau, and sending out laundry is very expensive.
 If you forget or need something in the way of clothing, you can usually find what you want in the local shops.

 When packing, put one day's clothing in your travel companion's suitcase and vice versa, just in case any of your bags are delayed.
-Put a picture page copy of your passport, the name of the Grassau hotels and your home address & phone number in your luggage.
+Put a picture page copy of your passport, the name of the Grassau hotels and your home address & phone number inside your luggage.
 Travel light and casual.
 Plan for layers rather than heavy coats.
-Each traveler is permitted to check two pieces of luggage.
-However, we suggest only one normal size suitcase or two smaller suitcases per person.
-You are allowed one small carry-on bag per person not counting a purse, laptop or briefcase.
-If you are worried about size and weight of your checked luggage, it’s too big or heavy.
+Each international traveler is normally permitted to check the first checked bag for free, the second will cost approximately $70 and the third is $200.
+Therefore, we suggest only one normal size suitcase to be checked.
+If you are worried about size and weight of your checked luggage, it’s probably too big or heavy.
 Don’t over pack your bags.
-Limit the size and weight of your carry-on bags.
-Remember that you will have to drag all your carry-on bags to any connecting flights.
-Carry-on bag too large, or if there is no longer space left in the overhead compartments, your carry-on bags will be checked.
-You might then have to claim your carry-on bags at connecting flights, etc.
+Checked luggage heaver than 50 lbs will cost you a hefty surcharge.
+Click on FAQs for more travel suggestions and packing tips.

 The overseas flight isn’t all that bad - you can walk around, stretch, do in-place exercises, read, watch a movie, visit or just sleep.
 Alcohol drinks are sometimes free, but we suggest you refrain from drinking too much alcohol or you could have a harder time with the jet lag.
 Drink plenty of fluids and try to get plenty of rest before and during the trip.
+Consider a bone or horseshoe pillow your neck during the flight.
+A sleep mask might also help you sleep.
+Some folks like to take along their own head phones and or their personal ipad or mp3 player pass the time.

 Your first day is a long period of time.
 Please be patient and don’t take things too serious, just kickback, relax, enjoy the travel experience.
 Just let it happen and you’ll be settled in and having a good time before you know it.